Best Broadway shows for kids

 This adaptation of the Disney classic tops the rest with its kiddie-crowd-pleasing laughs and upbeat music.
 Charming street urchin Aladdin brings his exotic world to Broadway along with beloved songs like "A Whole New World" and "Friend Like Me," plus several new tunes, which come to life onstage through music composed by Alan Menken and lyrics penned by Howard Ashman and Tony Award winner Tim Rice.
 Kids will be dazzled by the color-drenched production and awe-inspiring special effects, like a confetti cannon and fireworks.
 Ages 6 and up.

 Andrew Lloyd Webber’s iconic, bombastic musical goes on.
 Directed by Harold Prince, The Phantom of the Opera is lavish and engaging enough to draw tourists more than two decades into its run.
 Although the score often strikes a cheesy 1980s synth-pop note, the spectacle and romance remain more or less intact.
-Ages 12 and up.
+James Barbour now plays the Phantom.—David Cote Running time: 2hrs 30mins.
+One intermission.

 In this captivating original musical, Hello, Dolly! scene-stealer Taylor Trensch now plays the title role of a high school student thrust into social relevance after a classmate's suicide.
 Benj Pasek and Justin Paul's score combines well-crafted lyrics with an exciting pop sound, and Steven Levenson’s book gives all the characters shaded motives.
 Ages 12 and up.

 Based on the 2007 indie film by the late writer-director Adrienne Shelly, Waitress has been whipped into an expertly constructed and emotionally satisfying tale of self-liberation in the face of limited options.
 Jessie Nelson’s broadly comic yet brooding book meshes wonderfully with a frisky, bright score by pop star Sara Bareilles, a seasoned songwriter who lets the Beatles and other Britpop influences shine through.
 Bareilles’s custom-built earworms address workplace pluck (“Opening Up”), first-date jitters (“When He Sees Me”), quirky, obsessive love (“Never Ever Getting Rid of Me”) and an eleventh-hour ballad of loss and regret (“She Used to Be Mine”), which will rip your heart out.
 Ages 8 and up.